-Art Historical Studies I: You Can Take It With You: Death and the Afterlife in Global Art
+Art Historical Studies I: You Can Take It With You: Death and the Afterlife in Global Art broadened awareness of global cultural and historical contexts.

-The Art Historical Studies sequence provides an introductory and thematic study of art from prehistory to the present and recognizes multiple art histories.
-Emphasis is on critical thinking skills, visual analysis, and a broadened awareness of global cultural and historical contexts.
 Each section explores a specific theme and selection of works across historical periods and geographic regions determined by the instructor.
 Art Historical Studies I focuses on art prior to 1600; Art Historical Studies II focuses on art after 1600.